Unfortunately, exit polling is becoming less reliable each election. Its history in this decade has been ignominious.

 In 2004, the exit polls predicted a narrow Kerry victory.
 In addition, they initially reported that Bush had garnered 44 percent of the Hispanic vote.
-After I pointed out how unlikely that was, the polling company announced later the number should have been about 40 percent.
+After I pointed out how unlikely that was, the polling company announced weeks later that the number should have been about 40 percent.
 (And keep in mind that Bush only got to 40 percent via his Housing Bubble, which poured hundreds of billions of dollars into the pockets of Hispanic homebuyers and construction workers.)

 In 2008, the lone exit poll predicted an Obama landslide.
 Karl Rove complained right after this election:

 “We can’t be precise, because for the third election in a row the exit polls were trash.
 The raw numbers forecast an 18-point Obama win, news organizations who underwrote the poll arbitrarily dialed it down to a 10-point Obama edge, and the actual margin was six.
 [Actually, closer to seven than to six, it looks now.]“[How the President-Elect Did It , by Karl Rove, WSJ, November 6, 2008]

 Why are exit polls so bad in this decade?

 One problem is that there is more early voting and more mail-in voting each election.
-In 2008, there was also likely to be a large Bradley Effect in which Republican voters offer politically correct answers to the young, Democratic-looking pollsters who accost them after voting.
+In 2008, there was also likely to be a large Bradley Effect in which intimidated Republican voters offer politically correct answers to the young, Democratic-looking pollsters who accost them after voting.

 Nevertheless, the most fundamental problem is one that’s common in the marketing research industry, where I worked for many years: it has become a monopoly.